butterproject/butter-desktop-angular/README.md

 1. `grunt build`
 1. `grunt start`

-Optionally, you may simply run `./make_butter.sh` if you are on a linux or mac based operating system.

 Full instructions & troubleshooting tips can be found in the [Contributing Guide](CONTRIBUTING.md)

 ## Community